coder/coder/docs/admin/architectures/index.md

 If the Coder deployment expects traffic from developers spread across the globe, be aware that customer-facing latency might be higher because of the distance between users and the load balancer.
+Fortunately, the latency can be improved with a deployment of Coder [workspace proxies](../workspace-proxies.md).

 **Node Autoscaling**